UMWEDU/features-feed/README.md

 Other than that, it does not create any additional image sizes, to it is entirely dependent on the image sizes that already exist within your WordPress installation.
 If you need images to be cropped/sized to exact specifications, you will need to register those image sizes yourself, and then run the [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) plugin to generate those appropriate sizes.

+### How do I use the `offset` and `posts` parameters? ###

+Let's say your feed is located at http://example.org/feed/.
+If you want to skip the first 3 posts that would normally appear in that feed, you can go to http://example.org/feed/?offset=3 instead.

+If you want to load 27 items in your feed, rather than whatever your admin settings indicate, you can go to http://example.org/feed/?posts=27.

+If you want to skip the first 3 items that would normally load in your feed, and output 27 items in your feed, you would go to http://example.org/feed/?offset=3&posts=27.

+These parameters should work on all feeds within your installation.
+You can even use them in combination with the featured images feeds, such as http://example.org/feed/with-thumbs/?size=100|150&offset=3&posts=27.

 ## Changelog ##

+### 0.3 ###
+* Add `posts` and `offset` parameters to allow control over feed output

+### 0.2 ###
+* Begin converting plugin to OOP

 ### 0.1 ###
 * Initial tracked version